These Neem Oil Uses for Garden are perfect if you’re an organic gardener. It’s the safest, easiest, and effective way to replace harmful pesticides!

-If you are facing problems with garden insects, then neem oil is a solution.
+If you face problems with garden insects, then neem oil is the solution.
 As it is natural and completely safe for plants and pets, you can use it as an organic insecticide.

 2. Control Nematodes

 Spraying diluted Neem oil over the leaves and around the base of plants is one of the most effective ways to stop them from spreading, as it effectively finishes the Nematodes larvae, preventing them from hatching.

-3. Prevent Fungal Diseases
+4. Prevent Fungal Diseases

-Spraying neem oil solution over plants keeps the fungal infections at bay, as it kills the fungi and stops them from spreading to other plants as well.
-Proven in this Nigerian study here!
+Spraying neem oil solution over plants keeps the fungal infections at bay, as it kills the fungi and stops them from spreading to other plants, as stated in the Nigerian study here!

-5. Use it As a Mosquito Repellent
+5. Use it as a Mosquito Repellent

 6. Prevent Rust Diseases

-There are over 5000 species of rust that harm a big list of plants.
-Spraying neem oil over the affected plants prevents the leaves from developing the rust spots and also saves the plant from several other diseases.
+There are over 5000 species of rust that harm an extensive list of plants.
+Spraying neem oil over the affected plants prevents the leaves from developing rust spots and saves the plant from several other diseases.

 7. Control Lawn Grubs